Philadelphia Criminal Defense Immigration

 Once a Notice to Appear (the charging document in removal cases) has been issued, it is essential that you reach out to an attorney.
 Depending on your status, the nature of your offense, and your ties to the United States, our attorneys may be able to mount a defense which allows you to stay here, and even get status.
-If you are not a U.S. Citizen, and you face Criminal Charges or have criminal convictions, our Philadelphia Immigration Lawyers can help you.
+If you are not a U.S. Citizen, and you face Criminal Charges or have criminal convictions, our lawyers can help you.
 Removal cases based on convictions are serious matters, and in them you should always be represented by a lawyer.

 The current political climate has made the United States a scary place for green card holders and other non-citizens when it comes to criminal convictions.
 The current administration has promised to be “tough on immigration” even though we haven’t seen any drastic changes yet.
 Politicians are battling back and forth regarding policy and legislation as it pertains to immigration.
 It is impossible to tell when or how the issues in Washington will be resolved, but we can guarantee that the immigration lawyers at The Law Offices of Greg Prosmushkin, P.C. will remain current and educated about the potential changes in our nation’s immigration laws.

-Our Philadelphia Immigration Attorneys can advise you on the immigration consequences of any conviction or criminal charges lodged that may have been against you or a loved one.
+Our Attorneys can advise you on the immigration consequences of any conviction or criminal charges lodged that may have been against you or a loved one.
 We stand ready to represent you, and fight to help you attempt to avoid removal or deportation.

 This content was written on behalf of Greg Prosmushkin.